 According to its charter, the Company is required to establish a legal reserve fund through the allocation of 5 percent of net profit as computed under the Russian Accounting Rules.
 The total amount of the reserve fund is limited to 5 percent of the nominal registered amount of the Company's issued share capital.
 The reserve fund may only be used to offset losses of the Company as well as to redeem issued bonds or purchase treasury shares and cannot be distributed to shareholders.
-As at 31 December 2016 and 31 December 2015 the Company's reserve fund was RUR 697m.
+As at 31 December 2017 reserve fund was RUR 703m (RUR 697m as at 31 December 2016).